Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 }

-With the generic representation, area_pair_static function is generic over two types S and T. The function requires that S and T should implement the Shape<T = f64> trait.
+With the generic representation, the area_pair_static function is generic over the S and T types.
+The function requires that S and T should implement the Shape<T = f64> trait.
 The function body calls the area method on the a and b parameters.
-The compiler will generate code for the function only if concrete types are specified for a and b.
+The compiler will only generate code for the function if concrete types are specified for a and b.
 The function static_dispatch_pair does exactly that.
-S and T are defined as Rectange<f64>.
+S and T are Rectangle<f64>.

 Rectangle<f64> layout is shown below.
 The top_left and bottom_right fields are of type Point<f64>.
 The x and y fields are of type f64.
 The layout of Rectangle<f64> also shows the byte offset from the starting address on the left side of each field.
 This will help us understand the assembly code generated for the function.